ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Independent TRNG driver model added to HAL.
 - NEW: TRNG API now takes a new "size" parameter, the API can now generate random numbers of variable size.
 The crypto driver now does not store a copy of the transient key inside, the low level can do that if